top of page

 The power of setting your intentions...

-Last summer I created a folder in my computer, and I had to give it a name.
+In the summer of ¨22 I created a folder in my computer, and I had to give it a name.
 After giving it a quick thought, and in an attempt to be a bit poetic in the small space and time given, I wrote: "Hundred hymns".

 After that I fell ill in Covid.
 Little did I realise then how necessary this was for the developments that were to follow.
 For the first time in my life I had a personal and very tangible experience of life's brevity.
 And a reminder of the importance of taking every day as a precious gift.

-Nothing happened with the folder after that, earthly concerns taking up all of my time.
+Nothing happened with the folder after that, my time was consumed by concerns for eartlhy matters.

-By November I was about to embark on a journey that would take me first to a Song Safari in Nepal, then via South Africa and my son Ralph's wedding with Yasmine, to another song course on the beaches of Gambia.
+In the beginning of November I embarked on a journey that would first take me to Nepal and a Song Safari there, then via South Africa and my son's wedding with Yasmine, to conclude with another song course on the beaches of Gambia.

 Something happened in Nepal that is hard to put words to.
-My still covid-frail body cold not walk up the steep mountains-sides, but it could still dance.
-Through sharing of nature, culture and song and dance with the Swedish group and the beautiful Nepalese people in this majestic setting my soul rose to Himalayan heights.
+My still frail post-covid body could not walk up the Nepali hillsides – but it could still dance.
+In song and dance, through sharing of nature and culture, with the Swedish group and the wonderful Nepalese people in this the most majestic of settings, my sole rose to Himalayan heights.

-And rising was also a feeling of being pregnant with something, not sure of what.
+And grow did also a feeling that I was pregnant with something, a bit unclear of what.

 After the course was over I checked in to a small lodge as I had a week for myself and decided to remain in the beautiful town of Bandipur.